NadeemSamaali/LinearAlgebraSoftware/README.md

 # LinearSpace
-LinearSpace is a console based software serving as a tool to perform various matrix, vector operations, and more features to come.
+LinearSpace is library containing tools to perform various matrix, vector, and arithmetic operations.
+More features are under development.

-### Linspace.py

 #### linear_algebra.py